Rickroll_

 What is a Rickroll?

-A Rickroll is a bait-and-switch internet prank that began in 2007: someone shares a link disguised as something else, and clicking it instead leads to a famous 1987 pop music video.
+A Rickroll is a bait-and-switch internet prank that began in 2007: someone shares a link disguised as something else, and clicking it instead leads to Rick Astley's 1987 music video "Never Gonna Give You Up".
 Tricking someone this way is "rickrolling" them.
-This screensaver recreates the bait-and-switch joke as a fullscreen browser toy.
+This screensaver recreates the prank as a fullscreen browser toy.

-Does it use the real song or video?
+Does it play the real song and video?

 Why is there no sound at first?

 Browsers block audio from playing until you interact with the page.
-The sound kicks in the moment you take the bait and click — that's also the "gotcha".
+The video and sound kick in the moment you take the bait and click — that's also the "gotcha".
 You can mute it or adjust the volume any time.

 How do I make it fullscreen?

-Once you've been rolled, click the stage again or press Enter Fullscreen.
+Press F or the Enter Fullscreen button, or use the YouTube player's own fullscreen control.
 Move the mouse to show the exit button, or press Escape to leave.

 Can I prank a friend with it?